amorandini/param_hunt/README.md

-The repository contains the necessary tools to simulate and analyze beamdump simulations.
+The repository contains the necessary tools to simulate and analyze beamdump simulations, as described in [our paper](https://arxiv.org/abs/2407.20329)

 The simulations are in the folder [data](data), this contains:
 - python scripts used to generate the data, especially [generate](data/generate_dataset.py).
 Prior is log-uniform on lifetime over mass and on mass.
 Current setup is for short on-axis experiment (SHiP design is implemented on my workstation but not synced yet until I'm happy with it)